“Here's the guest room!"

 “Ow!
 Owww!
 That hurts, Die-san!
 It hurts there!"

 The Year 120 Ring, as the name implies, was added in CC 120.
-It meant that it was a very old layer, with 180 years passing since its construction.
+That meant that it was a very old layer, with 180 years having passed since its construction.
 The donut-shaped Idaho was constantly spinning, and it was constantly expanding, too.
 Its expansion proportionately moved full gravity towards the outer floors.
-The business district had migrated to the 1G floors on the outskirts, far from the Year 120 Ring and its 0.5G environment.
+The business district had migrated to the 1g floors on the outskirts, far from the Year 120 Ring and its 0.5g environment.
 The ring had grown quiet as its population declined.
 Without family around anymore, Terra's home had grown quiet, too.

-"Terra-san, you live alone?
-In a house this big?"
+“You live alone, Terra-san?
+In a house this big?”

 “Well, I'm not too worried about that sort of thing, but your parents... they passed away, didn't they?”
 She hesitated a little.
 "What I mean is, I don't want my presence to be a bother.”

-"Ah, that worries you?
-It's fine, it's already been five—no, six years."
+“Ah, you're worried about that?
+It's fine, it's already been five—no, six years.”

 “No, I'm saying I don't want to worry you, Terra-san.”

-"When their kid is going through a critical time like that, they're out goofing off–"
+“Their kid was going through a critical time like that, they were out goofing off–”

-"Ah, you don't have to get angry about it."
-Terra desperately waved her hands around as Diode was already getting up.
-"I suggested it so I could study quietly by myself."
+“Ah, you don't have to get angry about it.”
+Terra desperately waved her hands around as Diode started standing up.
+“I suggested it so I could study quietly by myself.”

 “Ahh.”

-"Since they were fishers, they should have gone in their pillar boat, don't you think?
-If they did, ten or even twenty ice bombs could have collided with them and they'd still be unscathed.
-But they took a sightseeing ship there since it had good service.
-They were on the kind of ship with weak plating that only looks nice."
+“Since they were fishers, they should have gone in their pillar boat, don't you think?
+If they did, ten or even twenty ice bombs could have smashed into them and they'd still be unharmed.
+But they took a sightseeing ship since it had good service.
+They were on the kind of ship that has flimsy shielding to look nice.”

-"Well, it's not exactly appropriate to go to a resort in a fishing boat, you know..."
+“Well, it's not exactly proper to take a fishing boat to a resort, you know...”

 “And then—bam!
 That was how they ended up.”